zephir-lang/zephir-docs/en/reference/language.rst

 Variable Declarations
 ---------------------
-In Zephir, all variables used in a given scope must be declared, this process gives important information to the compiler to perform optimizations and validations:
+In Zephir, all variables used in a given scope must be declared, this process gives important information to the compiler to perform optimizations and validations.
+Variables must be unique identifiers and they cannot be reserved words:

 .. code-block:: javascript